HKDngIT/SOFEN_LineFollower/README.md

 - Gap Handling
 - Time measurement and distance measurement for each run
 - Clean error handling

+## Disclaimer

+Due to privacy issues I will sum up all details and knowledge I have gained during the project.
+**I DO NOT OWN ANY RIGHTS OF THE IMAGES USED - UPON REQUEST I WILL REMOVE THEM ASAP!**

 ## Videos of the Zumo in action:
 - [Ultra Performance Track - Uncuccessful run](https://drive.google.com/file/d/11UmHGwZcgR4-zAQzRrmi9Z3cv77mWBfe/view?usp=sharing)